 “We do not remember days, we remember moments.” – Cesare Pavese

 “Daddy, is Grammy goin’ to Goosa?” my three year old daughter McKinley asked me when I roused her from her bed early on a May morning.

-“What?”
-I replied.
 I had no idea what she was talking about.
-She reiterated, but it was of little help.
-Besides, I was distracted by the fact she needed to get dressed and ready for our annual trip to Sonlight Christian Camp that morning.
+She repeated her question, but it was of little help.
+Besides, I was focused on getting her dressed and ready for our annual trip to Sonlight Christian Camp that morning.
 Over the course of the next hour or so, I think she asked the question another two or three times.
-Frustrated with me, she finally asked her grandmother, my wife Liza’s mother Barb.
+Frustrated with me, she finally asked her maternal grandmother, Barb.

 “Grammy, are you going Goosa today?”

 Barb looked as perplexed as I felt.
 “No, we’re staying at your house to look after the doggies while you’re gone,” she explained.
 Somehow satisfied with the answer, McKinley didn’t ask again that morning.
 Instead, she focused her attention on her Elsa doll while Liza and I hurriedly finished our last minute packing.
 We were on the road by 10am for what has become one of our most anticipated rituals.